 2. The Sprag Pole Inn and Museum.

 Walt Almquist purchased the building in 1933 and later remodeled the structure and opened the Sprag Pole Inn, named after the supporting poles once needed to help hold up the wooden walls in hard winters.
 A friend gave him an old whiskey jug to display behind the bar, and the collection began, or better phrased, exploded.
 This wasn't hard in an area with such a colorful and important history.
 With help from brother Harry Almquist, the collectibles needed new space after new space, and the expansions still continue to this day.
 (Submitted on May 7, 2014, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 7, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 358 times since then.
+It was originally submitted on May 7, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 396 times since then and 15 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on May 7, 2014, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.